joeguilmette/ee-vvv-wordmove/readme.md

 - Make sure it gets mounted on startup by adding `/swapfile none swap defaults 0 0` on a new line in `$ sudo vim /etc/fstab`

-- If you run in to issues specific to InnoDB, you can also increase the cache size to see if that helps.
+- If you run in to issues specific to InnoDB, you can also increase the cache size to see if that helps.ter